KaivalyDaga/Snake-AI/README.md

 ___

 ## Simple RL Agent
+Worked on this during the last week on June and first week of July '21

 I have added a simple RL agent that uses Q learning to play the Snake Game.
 The game has an extremely large state space representation and we must use a reduced representation to make the task feasible.